Updated: Dec 8, 2020

 1-3 Garlic Heads

-1. Wash and chop all vegetables to medium sized pieces (or to size that will fit ingredients into your blender.
+1. Wash and chop all vegetables into medium-sized pieces (or to size that will fit ingredients into your blender.

 2. Add in your onions first and then other ingredients into the blender, as the onions release a majority of the liquid and makes it easier to blend the rest of vegetables.